SimonMertins/Stockholm-Book-Club/README.md

 ## Deployment
 The site is deployed to GitHub Pages.
-* In the GitHub repository I went to settings
+* In the GitHub repository I went to settings.
-* Then clicked on "Pages" on the left side of the screen and went through the deployment process
+* Then clicked on "Pages" on the left side of the screen and went through the deployment process.

 ## Credits
 ### Code